shapeoko/Docs/content/tips.md

 ####Pulleys and Shafts

 Please note that the pulley attaches with the set screw toward the motor housing and the flat portion at the end of the shaft.
-Some people have experienced difficulties with the pulley spinning on the shaft --- the GT2 pulleys, with two set screws should be less likely to have this difficulty, but one option would be to grind a small flat on the shaft using a fine metal file or sharpening stone (clean up any metal filings afterwards) --- then one would position the pulley so that a set screw engages said flat.
+Some people have experienced difficulties with the pulley spinning on the shaft --- the GT2 pulleys, with two set screws should be less likely to have this difficulty than tne MXL pulleys onnthe original machine, but one option would be to grind two small flats on the shaft at 90 degrees to each other, using a fine metal file or sharpening stone (clean up any metal filings afterwards) --- then one would position the pulley so that the set screws engage said flats.
 See the [forums](http://www.shapeoko.com/forum/viewtopic.php?f=10&t=2502&p=18993#p18950) for further discussion.

 ###Tools